BrettMayson/HEMTT/README.md

 ## Building

 You can create a build by using `hemtt build` or a release build by using `hemtt build --release`.
-**Release builds are temporarily not included in HEMTT, but will be added back shortly** Any files you want to be included in the `releases` folder must be included in `files` in the `hemtt.json` file.
+**Release builds are temporarily not included in HEMTT, but will be added back shortly**.
+Any files you want to be included in the `releases` folder must be included in `files` in the `hemtt.json` file.
 HEMTT will use `addons/main/script_version.hpp` to get version information when doing a release build.